- C Programming Books for Beginners

 |13."The C Programming Language" by B W Kernighan and D M Ritchie|

-“The C Programming Language” Book Review: The book serves as a comprehensive guide to ANSI standard C language programming.
-Readers can learn to take advantage of C’s set of operators, economy of expression, improved control flow, and data structures.
-The book provides detailed explanations of syntax notation, declarations, ANSI changes, scope rules, etc. of C language are discussed in detail.
-Numerous examples and exercises are provided to practice implementation of difficult language constructs.
-This book is suitable for C programmers, ANSI compilers, and students seeking a thorough understanding of the language.
+“The C Programming Language” Book Review: This book is a comprehensive guide to programming in ANSI standard C language.
+It covers various aspects such as utilizing C’s operators, efficient expression handling, enhanced control flow, and data structures.
+The book provides detailed explanations of syntax notation, declarations, ANSI changes, and scope rules in the C language.
+Ample examples and exercises are included to help readers practice implementing complex language constructs.
+It is an ideal resource for C programmers, those using ANSI compilers, and students seeking a thorough understanding of the language.

 |14."C Programming Language" by Brian W Kerighan and Dennis M Ritchie|

 “C Programming Language” Book Review: This book serves as an excellent introduction for individuals interested in coding.
 It begins with an introductory chapter that provides a brief overview of the covered programs.
 Subsequent chapters delve into various topics, including the preprocessor, guidelines for C program development, implementation of linked lists in C, and more.
 The book caters to both engineering students and those embarking on software engineering careers, making it a valuable resource for beginners in the field.

 |1."Objective-C Programming" by Aaron Hillegass|